Holmusk/servant-hmac-auth/README.md

 ## Example

-In this section we will introduce the client-server example.
+In this section, we will introduce the client-server example.
 To run it locally you can:

 ```shell